-One meta-analysis of trials of celecoxib versus NSAIDs focused on efficacy in
+One meta-analysis of trials of celecoxib versus NSAIDs focused on efficacy in elderly patients.59 Celecoxib 200mg and 400mg and naproxen 1000mg were similar in efficacy.

 SUCCESS-1, a randomized trial of 13,274 patients with osteoarthritis, compared celecoxib to diclofenac and naproxen.
-The trial is not yet published, but the authors reported in an abstract that there were no differences in efficacy.
-109-111
+The trial is not yet published, but the authors reported in an abstract that there were no differences in efficacy.75-77

-Rofecoxib vs. nonselective NSAIDs.
-We were unable to determine whether all manufacturer-sponsored trials of rofecoxib versus nonselective NSAIDs have been published.
-The results of nine published trials are summarized in Table 5, where they are sorted by length of followup.
-10, 11, 112-117 All but one of the trials included osteoarthritis patients, and all but one 117 were supported by the manufacturer of rofecoxib.
+Rofecoxib vs. NSAIDs.
+We were unable to determine whether all manufacturer-sponsored trials of rofecoxib versus NSAIDs have been published.
+The results of thirteen published trials are summarized in Table 6, where they are sorted by length of followup.^{10, 11, 78-87} All but one of the trials included osteoarthritis patients, and all but two^{83, 85} were supported by the manufacturer of rofecoxib.
 The published trials provide good overall evidence that rofecoxib is equivalent to nonselective NSAIDs in efficacy for OA.
 In addition, one large, good-quality trial indicates that rofecoxib is equivalent to nonselective NSAIDs in efficacy for rheumatoid arthritis.

-Valdecoxib vs. nonselective NSAIDs.
+Valdecoxib vs. NSAIDs.
 In clinical trials submitted to the FDA, valdecoxib was as effective as ibuprofen (800mg 3 times/day), diclofenac (75mg twice daily), and naproxen (500mg twice daily) in treating osteoarthritis symptoms.
-One published trial found no difference in efficacy between valdecoxib and naproxen.
-At the time of this update, 2 more of the valdecoxib efficacy trials have been published.
-In these trials, various doses of valdecoxib were as efficacious as naproxen 500 mg twice a day.
+Three published trials found no difference in efficacy between valdecoxib and naproxen.88-90 A fourth trial found no difference in efficacy between valdecoxib 20-40 mg and diclofenac 75 mg slow release in treating rheumatoid arthritis.91